Magret1730/alx-backend-user-data/README.md

-A repository tha contains ALX task on user data.
+A repository that contains ALX task on user data.